arijeetchoudhury100/NetworkFileDownloader/README.md

 A simple application that will allow clients to download files from a server based on the filename.
 Current a single client is supported.

 **Usage**:
-1. Compile the logger
+1. Compile the logger.
 `g++ -c logger.cpp`

-2. Compile the server and client
+2. Compile the server and client.

 `g++ logger.o server.cpp -o server`

 `g++ logger.o client.cpp -o client`

-3. Execute server
+3. Execute server.

 `./server`

-4. Execute client
+4. Execute client.

 `./client`